rcrsr/mcp-policy-server/docs/POLICY_REFERENCE.md

 ### Stopping Rules

 **Whole sections (§PREFIX.N):**
-- Stop at next whole section
+- Stop at next whole section of same prefix (§PREFIX.M)
 - Stop at {§END} marker
 - Stop at end of file